Archive

 Grammar/Mechanics, Literacy Centers, Study Skills, Writing , , , , , , , , , , , , , ,

-Although teachers exert considerable effort in showing students the differences between the narrative and essay genre, the both stories and essays do share some common writing rules.
-Among these are the accepted rules of writing style.
-Different than grammar, usage, or mechanics rules, the accepted rules of writing style help student writers avoid the pitfalls and excesses of formulaic, padded, and contrived writing.
+Essays do share some common writing rules, conventions, or guidelines.
+Among these are elements of writing style.
+Different than grammar, usage, or mechanics rules, these elements of writing style help student writers avoid the pitfalls and excesses of formulaic, padded, and contrived writing.

-Additionally, using proper writing style helps students improve coherence and readability.
-The University of North Carolina, Chapel Hill, Writing Center has an excellent article on writing style.
+Additionally, using these elements of writing style helps students improve coherence and readability.

 Essay Writing Style Rules